Satisfactory Academic Progress Policy for Graduate & Law Students

 - Courses marked “F,” “incomplete,” “no credit,” “dropped,” “withdrawn,” “unsatisfactory,” “waiting on grade,” “no progress”, and unposted grades are considered courses attempted, although not successfully completed.

 - Graduate/Law courses successfully transferred from any other postsecondary institution, as well as test credits, are calculated as attempted and completed courses.

 - All course repeat attempts will be included in the attempted hours.

-- Courses academically forgiven or retroactively withdrawn will continue to be evaluated as courses attempted, although not successfully completed.
+- Courses retroactively withdrawn from will continue to be evaluated as courses attempted, although not successfully completed.
 Grades for courses that are academically forgiven must still be counted in the GPA calculation, as well as the completion rate calculation for SAP.

 Financial Aid Warning: